Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Simulations

-Before applying TDE protocols, the data are segmented into $n_{segment} = 65$ non-overlapping segments of $l_{segment}=2$ seconds.
-We here restrict ourselves to five TDE protocols, three conventional ones known to be negatively affected by mixed noise and two novel methods conceived to overcome that limitation.
+Before applying TDE approaches, the data are segmented into $n_{\text{segment}} = 65$ non-overlapping segments of $l_{\text{segment}}=2$ seconds.
+We here restrict ourselves to five TDE approaches, three conventional ones known to be negatively affected by mixed noise and two novel methods conceived to overcome that limitation.
 Concretely, we include: (1) cross-correlational TDE (2) cross-spectrum based TDE implemented by estimating the slope of the phase spectrum, (3) the proposed novel cross-spectrum based TDE implemented by estimating the periodicity of the phase spectrum combined with the directionality of the delay estimated by $\text{sign}(\Psi)$, (4) BS based TDE as described in \cite{Nikias1988}, and (5) the proposed novel ASB TDE approach combined with ASB \cite{Chella2014}.
-Out of the four BS TDE methods presented in \cite{Nikias1988}, we include only \textit{Method I} (Eq.~\eqref{eq:hologram}) in our analyses, as it showed to be the most numerically stable in preliminary experiments (for a comparison of antisymmetrized bispectral holograms derived through each of the four methods, see Figure~\ref{supp:m14} in the Supplements section).
+Out of the four BS TDE methods presented in \cite{Nikias1988}, we include only \textit{Method MI} (Eq.~\eqref{eq:hologram}) in our analyses, as it appeared to be the most numerically stable in preliminary experiments (for a comparison of antisymmetrized bispectral holograms derived via the four methods, see Supplementary Figure~\ref{supp:m14}).